 In the first part of this blog post, we have read about interesting ways to cash on customer loyalty.
-Click here if you have missed the post.

 Every hotel or travel business is dependent on its customers for churning revenue.
 While hoteliers must be already thinking along these lines, but we can’t ignore the fact that an existing client pool is always the easiest, profitable and most predictable source of revenue for a hotel.